bridrod/Nagios/check-dell-warranty-README.md

 Dell PowerEdge M I/O Aggregator (IOA)

 It might work with other models/OSes too.
+So, feel free to modify it to fit your needs.

+For example, for windows OS running on blade, you might need OID=.1.3.6.1.4.1.674.10892.1.300.80.1.13.x instead

 ## How it works
 It pulls through SNMP, the Service Tag (STag) from target device or server and uses that to pull warranty information.